zeroibc/my-mac-os/README.md

 - [Open Source macOS apps](https://github.com/serhii-londar/open-source-mac-os-apps#readme)

 ## Contributing
-If you shared a similiar personal setup to this, be it for Windows, Linux or anything else, you can add it in [Similar Setups](#similar-setups) section.
+If you shared a similar personal setup to this, be it for Windows, Linux or anything else, you can add it in [Similar Setups](#similar-setups) section.

 I love finding new awesome tools and apps.
-If you have a favourite tool or app that you think I missed, please [say it](../../issues/new).
+If you have a favorite tool or app that you think I missed, please [say it](../../issues/new).

 ## Thank you 💜
 You can support me on [Patreon](https://www.patreon.com/nikitavoloboev) or look into [other projects](https://nikitavoloboev.xyz/projects) I shared.